NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary/Necroflesh Monarch.md

 abilities_mid:
   - name: ""
   - name: "[[Bestiary Ability Glossary/Frightful Presence|Frightful Presence]]"
-    desc: " (aura,emotion,fear,mental) Aura 120 feet, Will"
+    desc: " (aura,emotion,fear,mental) [[Bestiary Ability Glossary/Aura|Aura]] 120 feet, DC 33 Will"

   - name: "Deadly Pustules"
-    desc: "`pf2:r`  **Trigger** The necroflesh monarch is hit by a melee weapon or melee unarmed attack by a creature within 15 feet;\n**Effect** The necroflesh monarch makes a black bile Strike against the triggering creature.
+    desc: "`pf2:r`  **Trigger** The necroflesh monarch is hit by a melee weapon or melee unarmed attack by a creature within 15 feet;\n* * *\n\n**Effect** The necroflesh monarch makes a black bile Strike against the triggering creature.
 This Strike does not count toward the necroflesh monarch's multiple attack penalty, and its multiple attack penalty does not apply to this Strike."

 attacks:
   - name: ""